Oracle Database

 ## Query the database

-You can now query the Oracle database with a [sql-cell](https://datalab-docs.datacamp.com/work/sql-cell "mention").
+You can now query the Oracle database with a [SQL cell](/work/sql-cell.md).
 Select it in the **Select source** dropdown in the top left corner of a SQL cell, or select the sample Oracle Database connection.

 ###